cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 1. Click the ***Go to classic*** icon at the top of common section of Blue Ocean’s navigation bar. <p><img src="img/intro/go_to_classic.png" width=500/>

-Now, let's add your GitHub credentials to the Jenkins' Credentials manager:
+Now, let's add your GitHub credentials to the Jenkins' Credentials manager to be used for the *GitHub Organization* project we will create next:

 1. Navigate back to your personal folder in Jenkins
 2. Click on **Credentials**